alaasalmo/ollama-rag-kubernetes/README.md

 <b>Step 7: Chat-based answer generation using LLM</b><br>
 <p>We have to setup the role of system and user to use them in the next step for chatting</p>
 <b>Step 8: Call LLM with chat</b><br>
-<p>The client asks another question depending on chatting and the system will answer depengin on previous questions</p>
+<p>The client asks another question depending on chatting and the system will answer depending on previous questions</p>

 ```
 kubectl cp chromadb-example3.py $(kubectl get pods -l app=ragpython -o jsonpath='{.items[0].metadata.name}'):/app/rag/